What Is Ownership Interest?

 - 20 units or more: Ownership can’t exceed 20 – 25% of the project, depending on the investor in your mortgage

 Ownership interest can play a big role in many areas of a mortgage transaction, which is why a home buyer needs to understand their legal rights as a property owner.
 Now that you know how it works, perhaps you’re ready to buy or refinance a home.
-You can get started with us or give one of our Home Loan Experts a call at (833) 230-4553.
+You can get started with the home loan process today.